Hymn to Dictaean Zeus: Interpretation

 The present text follows the standard pattern of ancient Greek hymns; first the invocation, followed by the main body and ending with a request to the deity.
 The hymn begins and ends with the refrain, which was also sung between each of the six stanzas.
 The god invoked is not named, but he is referred to as the greatest Kouros and son of Cronus.
 The description of Rhea, the wife of Cronus, handing over of the "immortal child" to the Curetes in the second stanza makes it clear that Zeus is the one being referenced.

 The Cretan Zeus, also called Velchanos, was a vegetation god who was reborn every year, like the Semitic Adonis and the Egyptian Osiris.
 In the hymn, Zeus, who "jumps" herds, fields, ships, cities and young citizens, is called upon to return to Dicte and enjoy the singing that is taking place at his altar.
 The request to the young god to "jump" in the last verses can be understood as Zeus "driving into" the things mentioned in order to fertilize them in a metaphorical sense.

-The discovery of the chryselephantine statuette known as the Palaikastro Kouros during the excavations at Roussolakkos between 1987–90, with its connection to Minoan initiation rites, shows that the mythical dance of the Curetes and some of the older ideas expressed in the Hymn to Dictean Zeus were probably based on performances and rituals that took place in Crete as early as 1500 years before the annual performance of the hymn in Greek times.
-The rites inherited from Minoan culture seem to have continued in antiquity until the Dictaeum (the temple of Dictean Zeus at Roussolakkos) was abandoned some time after the third century AD following the Christianization of the island.
+The discovery of the chryselephantine statuette known as the Palaikastro Kouros during the excavations at Roussolakkos between 1987–90, with its connection to Minoan initiation rites, shows that the mythical dance of the Curetes and some of the older ideas expressed in the Hymn to Dictaean Zeus were probably based on performances and rituals that took place in Crete as early as 1500 years before the annual performance of the hymn in Greek times.
+The rites inherited from Minoan culture seem to have continued in antiquity until the Dictaeum (the temple of Dictaean Zeus at Roussolakkos) was abandoned some time after the third century AD following the Christianization of the island.